progit/progit/de/04-git-server/01-chapter4.markdown

 <!--If you decide not to use Gitosis, but you want to set up a Git daemon, you’ll have to run this on each project you want the Git daemon to serve:-->

-Wenn Du dich gegen Gitosis entschieden hast, aber trotzdem dem Git Daemon verwenden willst, musst Du auf dem Server für jedes Projekt, welches der Git Daemon zur Verfügung stellen soll, folgendes ausführen:
+Wenn Du Dich gegen Gitosis entschieden hast, aber trotzdem dem Git Daemon verwenden willst, musst Du auf dem Server für jedes Projekt, welches der Git Daemon zur Verfügung stellen soll, folgendes ausführen:

 	$ cd /path/to/project.git
 	$ touch git-daemon-export-ok